CRANE: Correcting Errors in Raw Nanopore Signals Using Hidden Markov Models: Introduction

 \mech makes the following key contributions:

-\begin{itemize} \item We propose \mech, the first tool that corrects nanopore event sequences by systemically learning from the errors that a segmentation algorithm makes. \item We show \mech's framework is flexible for fine-tuning to maximize its error correction benefits with various segmentation algorithms and nanopore chemistries. \item We show that \mech reduces the parameter optimization requirement for newer chemistries, as segmentation parameters designed for an older nanopore chemistry (R9.4) can be used with a newer chemistry (R10.4.1) without requiring parameter re-optimization by correcting errors with \mech. \item We show that \mech-corrected events consistently improve the accuracy of the state-of-the-art raw signal analysis tool, RawHash2. \item We show that \mech adds minimal computational overhead, accounting for less than 1\% of the total read mapping runtime for larger genomes. \item We show that \mech can complement the commonly used homopolymer compression (HPC) mechanism, where applying the noise correction mode of \mech with HPC consistently improves accuracy across all tested configurations. \item We identify new directions for improving raw signal analyses, as well as challenges to overcome. \item We provide the open source implementation for training and using \mech at \release. \end{itemize}
+\begin{itemize} \item We propose \mech, the first tool that corrects nanopore event sequences by learning from error-free nanopore event sequences. \item We show \mech's parameters can be optimized to utilize its error correction benefits with various segmentation algorithms and downstream analyses. \item We show that \mech reduces the parameter optimization requirement for newer chemistries, as segmentation parameters designed for an older nanopore chemistry (R9.4) can be used with a newer chemistry (R10.4.1) without requiring parameter optimization, by correcting errors with \mech. \item We show that using \mech-corrected events consistently improves the accuracy of the state-of-the-art raw signal analysis tool, RawHash2. \item We show that \mech adds minimal computational overhead, accounting for less than 1\% of the total read mapping runtime for larger genomes. \item We show that \mech can complement the commonly used homopolymer compression (HPC) mechanism, where applying a \mech configuration tuned for use with HPC consistently improves accuracy. \item We identify new directions for improving raw signal analyses, as well as challenges to overcome. \item We provide the open source code for training and testing \mech at \release. \end{itemize}